 Development of Medium Voltage Cable

 With the economic development in recent years, the importance of medium-voltage cables has gradually become prominent, and the demand for medium-voltage cables in all walks of life is also increasing.
-Because of their characteristics, medium-voltage cables have different sizes and types.
-With special requirements, the structure of medium-voltage cables is much more complicated than that of low-voltage cables.
-Moreover, the materials and production processes used are different.
-The insulation layer of medium voltage cables is generally composed of three layers, conductor shielding layer, insulating material, and insulating shielding layer.

-Materials of Medium Voltage Cable
+Materials of Medium Voltage Power Cable

 Medium voltage cables also need to pay special attention to the common failure problems in use.
 Most of the reasons are caused by the aging of the cable infrastructure.
 Generally, partial discharge is actually a harbinger of failure, because it provides evidence that the cable is beginning to deteriorate.
 Then they will cause malfunctions and failures, and power outages later.